abhilash1910/Datahour_Diffusion/README.md

 A Keras / Tensorflow implementation of Stable Diffusion.

-This is a fork of [stable-diffusion-tensorflow](https://github.com/divamgupta/stable-diffusion-tensorflow) created by @divamgupta.
+This is a fork of [stable-diffusion-tensorflow](https://github.com/fchollet/stable-diffusion-tensorflow) created by @Fchollet.
 The weights were ported from the original implementation.

 ## Usage

-1) Try it out with [this GPU Colab](https://colab.research.google.com/drive/1zVTa4mLeM_w44WaFwl7utTaa6JcaH1zK).
+1) Try it out with [this GPU Colab](https://colab.research.google.com/drive/1Nl4Z1WFKnw0FvbS0jFGYNsD4phFZNCZ_?usp=sharing).

 2) Using the command line :